PyDrocsid/cogs/moderation/verification/documentation.md

 # Verification

-This cog is used to add a verification system that adds or removes certain roles from a user when they send the bot a command with a pre-set password via direct messages.
+This cog is used to add a verification system that adds or removes certain roles from a member when they send the bot a command with a pre-set password via direct messages.

 ## `verification`

 The `.verification` command shows the current verification configuration.
-This includes the roles that will be added or removed from the user (verification roles), the configured password and the amount of time a user has to be a member of the server before they can verify.
+This includes the roles that will be added to or removed from the member (verification roles), the configured password and the amount of time a member has to be in the server before they can verify.

 ### `add`